Find Affordable College Courses

 19 Yearly Graduations

 Creighton University comes in at #8 on our list of the most popular colleges offering master's degrees in health and wellness.
 Roughly 8,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $42,618 per year, while in-state graduate students, on average, pay $17,190 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in health and wellness from Creighton.
-About 84% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $45,000 per year, while in-state graduate students, on average, pay $17,676 per year.
+During the most recent year for which we have data, 19 people received their master's degree in health and wellness from Creighton.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 95% were women.

 #9